Game intel

 01Best-selling PS5 gameson Amazon→02DualSense controllerson Amazon→03PS5 SSD upgrades (M.2 NVMe)on Amazon→04Discounted game keyson Kinguin→Affiliate links · As an Amazon Associate, FinalBoss earns from qualifying purchases.

 The final two permanent upgrades are Eclipse Thread and Blazing Strike.
-Current reporting consistently identifies both as mandatory permanent abilities on the main path, but the evidence available here is not equally detailed about their exact trigger compared with Jump Network, Grapple, Overdrive, and Parry.
-The important practical point is that you cannot miss them by failing an obscure side objective.
+Both are mandatory abilities on the main path, which means you cannot lose them by failing an obscure side objective.

-If you are checking your progression because you have seen these names in discussions and are worried that you skipped them, the safe read is this: keep following your main biome and story objectives, especially later Eclipse-linked progression, and Saros will deliver both upgrades naturally.
-Do not abandon a good run trying to brute-force side routes for them.
-They are not hidden collectibles.
+If you are checking your progression because you have seen these names in discussions and worry you skipped them, here is the read: keep following your main biome and story objectives and Saros will deliver both.
+Do not abandon a good run trying to brute-force side routes — they are not hidden collectibles.

-Unlocking the six permanent upgrades is only half of the long-term progression.
-Saros also lets you improve their usefulness through the Armor Matrix, and that is where Lucenite becomes important.
-Lucenite drops from enemies and funds the secondary enhancement layer that makes abilities like Overdrive and Parry scale better into harder content.
+Unlocking the six abilities is only half of long-term progression.
+Saros also lets you improve them through the Armor Matrix, and that is where Lucenite matters.
+Lucenite drops from enemies and funds the enhancement layer that makes abilities like Overdrive and Parry scale into harder content.

-If your goal is efficient progression, farm after you have secured a useful permanent tool rather than before.
-Clear enemy-dense rooms, pick up Lucenite, and return to The Passage before a run collapses if you have enough value to bank meaningful upgrades.
-That approach is usually better than forcing one more risky biome section with low healing and losing momentum.
+Farm after you have secured a useful permanent tool, not before.
+Clear enemy-dense rooms, pick up Lucenite, and return to The Passage to bank meaningful upgrades before a run collapses — usually better than forcing one more risky section on low healing.
+If you want a route-by-route farming plan, our resource farming guide by biome lays it out.

 This is also why fast travel matters so much.
-Jump Network does not just save time; it improves your farming efficiency by reducing dead travel between productive fights and upgrade management.
+Jump Network does not just save time; it improves farming efficiency by cutting dead travel between productive fights and upgrade management at The Passage.